w3c/wg-effectiveness/process.md

 ***Adaquate implementation experience*** is required to progress documents to W3C Recommendation.
 There is no checklist for "adaquate implementation experience", but group participants should strive to gather implementations that are publicly deployed, matching the proposed draft, and implemented by those other than the draft authors.
 For full guidelines see the [W3C Process Document](https://www.w3.org/Consortium/Process/#implementation-experience).

 ### Moving Backwards in the Recommendation Track
-Both the [Director](#the-director) and [AC](#advisory-committee-ac) decisions could send the document back to a previous stage on The Recommendations Track.
-It is possible and common for the Director and AC to suggest changes which sends the document back to the Public Working Draft stage.
+Both the W3C Decision and [AC](#advisory-committee-ac) decisions could send the document back to a previous stage on The Recommendations Track.
+It is possible and common for the Team and AC to suggest changes which sends the document back to the Public Working Draft stage.

 ### Stopping Progress in the Recommendation Track
-The W3C and / or the [Director](#the-director) can stop the advancement of a draft at any stage; the [AC](#advisory-committee-ac) will be made aware if this happens.
+The W3C and / or the [Team](#the-w3c-team) can stop the advancement of a draft at any stage; the [AC](#advisory-committee-ac) will be made aware if this happens.
 For more information on these and detail breakdowns of the recommendation flow please see the [W3C Process Document](https://www.w3.org/Consortium/Process/#maturity-levels).

 ## Reviewing Documents and Wide Review
 Documents can be reviewed as soon as they are published.
 Sending reviews in early is always advised.
 W3C participants often state that a document should receive "Wide Review"; but this term is not defined by the [W3C Process Document](https://www.w3.org/Consortium/Process/#wide-review).

 Generally, all stakeholders of the Web Community should have the ability to review the document.
 An annoucnement will be made on [public-review-announce@w3.org](mailto:public-review-announce@w3.org) and the responsible Working Group should also make requests to [Horizontal Groups](https://www.w3.org/Guide/Charter.html#horizontal-review) (e.g. TAG and the Privacy Interest Group) to gain their reviews.
 The group should do everything it can to ensure all group participants, implementers, affected industry players, the Horizontal Groups and the general public have had adaquate time and instruction to review the document.

-When the [Director](#the-director) reviews the document during a [Transition Request](#transition-requests-and-moving-between-track-stages) they will check that the correct level of reviews have been achieved.
+When the [Team](#the-w3c-team) reviews the document during a [Transition Request](#transition-requests-and-moving-between-track-stages) they will check that the correct level of reviews have been achieved.

 ### Correction Classes
 The [W3C Process Document](https://www.w3.org/Consortium/Process/#correction-classes) defines some classes of document changes which gives reviewers some aid in deciding whether the document status has to change (for example, a document at the Proposed Recommendation stage may need to go back to Working Draft).